Col-E/binary-resources/README.md

 The example implementation of `AndroidResourceProvider` can be found here:
  - [`AndroidResourceProviderImpl.java`](src/test/java/software/coley/androidres/AndroidResourceProviderImpl.java)
  - The data it pulls from can be found in [`src/test/resources/android`](src/test/resources/android)

+You can use the project as a maven artifact via [JitPack](https://jitpack.io/#Col-E/binary-resources/)